Vano2903/peggle-data-collector/README.md

 ## If you don't know what's peggle why are you even here xD

 one day i am gonna take good care of this ;-;
+i really should write something more useful here ;-;

 ## TODO / v2.0